aureuserp/dev-docs/src/master/getting-started/resources/viewing-record.md

 - **Chatter Integration**: Enables discussion around the post.
 - **Navigation Position**: Places the page navigation at the top.

-For more details, check the **[Official Filament Documentation](https://filamentphp.com/docs/3.x/panels/resources/viewing-records)**. 🚀
+For more details, check the **<a href="https://filamentphp.com/docs/3.x/panels/resources/viewing-records" rel="nofollow external noopener noreferrer" target="_blank">Official Filament Documentation</a>**. 🚀